Mehrpouya/openbubble/chapterI.md

 and technology are being examined from variety of perspectives, In many of these argumentations there is a trace of technological determinism and using "*power language*"(Langdon Winner, 1980, p.
-121) is common amongst both critiques and appraisers of technology[]{custom-style="CommentReference"}.
+121) is common amongst both critiques and appraisers of technology.
 From a political viewpoint, it is crucial to objectify the technological determinism as it produces a passive attitude and discourages creative engagement with technology.
 From an intellectual standpoint technological determinism